 A lot of people don't know that the vast majority of cars are not exactly designed with women in mind.
 All else being equal, women are 17% more likely to be killed in a car accident than a man and 73% more likely to be seriously injured in a frontal crash.
 Crash dummies are 171lb, 5'9", and have the proportions of a man.

-So even though I like to think that caring for my safety was out of the goodness of Volvo's heart, it was really a marketing ploy.
-However, the end result is the same and it benefits us women just the same.
+So even though I like to think that caring for my safety was out of the goodness of Volvo's heart, Volvo markets to women to make more money.
+Everything really is just a marketing ploy at the end of the day!
+However, I'm grateful for it, the end result is the same and it benefits us women just the same.

 These metrics led them to develop YCC - your concept car designed by women, for women.
 Some features include ergonomic seats, great visibility, built in safe in the car, a lot of storage, seat design for ponytails (FINALLY!), improved safety features, and more.